ktrieu/new-website/blog/protected/bootloader/part-1.md

 cargo run --target x86_64-unknown-uefi
 ```

-But, this is annoying to type and your IDE is going to complain about the `panic_handler` anyway, since *it* doesn’t know you’re going to be typing that.
+But, this is annoying to type and your IDE is going to complain about the `panic_handler` anyway, since *it* doesn’t know you’re going to be adding that argument.

 Instead, you can set a default target for your crate.
 Create `.cargo/config.toml` in your crate’s root directory and put this in it: